 An early 2012 report in the CMAJ shows that about 10 per cent of Canadians do not fill their prescriptions because they cannot afford the medications.
 Those most affected are people in poor health, the working poor, those without drug plans, and residents of British Columbia.

 The problem is also hidden by silo-ing in disease categories of drugs.
-The Media page shows how a flurry of public attention has emerged when a certain category of drug disappears–antidepressants, anesthetics, anticonvulsants, and cancer chemotherapy.
+The Media page shows how a flurry of public attention has emerged when a certain category of drug disappears–antidepressants, anesthetics, anticonvulsants, antibiotics, and cancer chemotherapy.
 Those affected do not realize that their own painful shortage is part of a more serious problem affecting all drugs worldwide.

 An acute crisis in February-March 2012, has led to a search for replacements and fast-tracking of approvals, but the replacement drugs will inevitably cost us more.